bkoensgen/bkoensgen/README.md

 Hi, I'm Benjamin 👋.
 I'm a Robotics Engineer with a mechanical design background, passionate about building robust, intelligent systems from the ground up.
 I thrive on solving complex problems at the intersection of the physical and digital worlds.

-- ✅ I'm proud to be a contributor to the **Nav2 navigation stack**.
 - 📫 Let's connect: **b.koensgen@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/benjamin-koensgen/).

 <br>